 Risk factors for falls:

-- Hypoglycemia - Low blood glucose can trigger a loss of balance and lead to a fall, so check blood glucose regularly.
+- Hypoglycemia - Low blood sugar can trigger a loss of balance and lead to a fall, so check blood glucose regularly.
 If blood glucose dips below 70 mg/DL, consume rapid-acting carbohydrates immediately.

 - Medications - Some medications taken for high blood pressure may cause dizziness when standing (postural hypotension).
 One way to avoid falls from postural hypotension is to flex each ankle 10 times before standing.